 We will be open and honest with people if things change, but rest assured, everybody who knows the Trust knows we will do is what's best for young people.
 Every decision we've made has not been about commercial pressure, or fundraising, or what any individual wants to do, it's been made on what is best for the young people and that's what will continue to guide any decisions we might have to make.

 Nothing matters more than keeping young people, our volunteers, skippers and team safe, and while we can’t eliminate all COVID-risk we can minimise.
-So anyone aged 18+ who will come into contact with young people – whether a young person, volunteer, skipper or team member - must be two weeks’ post first vaccination unless medically exempt.
+So anyone aged 18+ who will come into contact with young people – whether a young person, volunteer, skipper or team member - must be three weeks’ post first vaccination unless medically exempt.

 If you're 18 or over and not had your first vaccination yet and/or are nervous about having it, have a read of our Vaccinations Q&A - lowdown from the experts and/or listen to our medical advisor, Dr Dave Hobin, and Trust volunteer and pharmacist, Anniela Etheridge, discuss vaccinations on our Sound Waves podcast.